openstack-infra/puppet-openstackci/doc/source/third_party_ci.rst

 If you are setting up a similar system for use outside of OpenStack, many of these steps are still valid, while others can be skipped.
 These will be mentioned within each step.
+Before adapting these steps for use outside OpenStack, it is recommended to set up the third-part CI system as documented below, especially if are new to CI systems.
+The operation of the CI system is much easier to understand once you have successfully completed the steps documented below.

 If you are creating a third-party CI system for use within OpenStack, you'll need to familiarize yourself with the contents of the `third